“Murrath has phenomenal technical ability … astonishing skill. He is a very accomplished musician indeed.”

 What was the turning point in your career?

 There were several.
 First was meeting and playing violin for Yehudi Menuhin, which led to attending his school in England.
-I was there, I got to play chamber music on his viola, and fell in love with the instrument.
-It makes it all the more meaningful to be teaching in the city where Menuhin are up!
+When I was there, I got to play chamber music on his viola, and fell in love with the instrument.
+It makes it all the more meaningful to be teaching at SFCM where Menuhin studied!

-The turning point for my move from London to the US was going to Ravinia Festival and meeting Kim Kashkashian.
-That is what led me to come study in Boston.
+The turning point for my move from London to the US was going to the Ravinia Festival and meeting Kim Kashkashian.
+That is what led me to go study in Boston.

 What are your most important collaborations?